DramaQueen 2.3 is – finally (!) – live and available to anyone! :)

 The behavior regarding text changes is easy to configure according to personal preferences.
 The option Configure change display can be reached from the mentioned gear-menu in the changes bar.
-Among other things, it allows to set colors for highlighting changes, for the different authors and revisions.
-Additionally it allows to filter the changes, for example to see only those changes from a certain author or only of the active revision:
+Among other things, it allows to set colors for highlighting changes, for the different writers and revisions.
+Additionally it allows to filter the changes, for example to see only those changes from a certain writer or only of the active revision:

 Two additional very practical features are ‘Mark as changed’ and ‘Mark as unchanged’.
 Simply select a range of text and label it as a change or remove that label.
 Consider a paragraph that has been heavily modified, it will contain lots of small deletions and insertions that obscure the bigger picture.
 In DramaQueen just select the paragraph and ‘mark as changed’ it as a whole.

 Oh, by the way: The changes and inserts are visible in the exported text!
 Also the import of Word DOCX files keeps tracked text changes.

 You can find more detailed information in the update report for DramaQueen 2.3 as always.

 With version 3.2 there is also an extra export/print option available that allows to select only the pages with text changes (in order to create yellow, blue etc. exchange pages in the screenplay).
 Learn more